 Elective Graduation Requirements (15 semester credits)

-The remaining fifteen (15) semester credits to complete the required minimum total of sixty (60) semester credits may be chosen from 1000-level courses and above, exclusive of developmental coursework and physical education.
+The remaining 15 semester credits to complete the required minimum total of 60 semester credits may be chosen from 1000-level courses and above, exclusive of developmental coursework.
 Courses taken to meet general education requirements in Communication, Mathematics and Data Analysis, Arts and Humanities, Social and Behavioral Sciences, or Natural and Physical Sciences cannot count towards fulfilling elective graduation requirements.
 Selection of elective semester credit hours of coursework shall be related to the occupational objective of the student of the basic components to further develop technical competencies.

-The program leading to an Associate of Technical Study degree must have an area of concentration which is equivalent to thirty (30) semester credits in technical studies and clearly identifiable with a career objective.
-Approximately one-half of each Associate of Technical Study program is devoted to non-technical studies.
+The program leading to an Associate of Technical Study degree must have an area of concentration that is equivalent to 30 semester credits in technical studies and clearly identifiable with a career objective.
+Approximately one half of each Associate of Technical Study program is devoted to non-technical studies.